WFMRDA/Fire-Modeling-Services-Framework-Documentation/source/landscape.rst

 ------------

 .. note::
-    Currently we only accept :code:`x-www-form-urlencoded` response body
+    | Currently we only accept :code:`x-www-form-urlencoded` response body.
+    | We currently have data for the United States.
+If Latitudes and Longitudes fall outside of the United States then empty data cells will be returned.

 +------------------+---------+----------+-----------------------+-------------------------------------------------------------+
 | Param            | type    | Required | Options               | Description                                                 |